Hakkin/ttaverify/README.md

 $ ttaverify MyAlbum.tta CorruptHeader.tta CorruptSeek.tta CorruptFrames.tta

 MyAlbum.tta: OK
-CorruptHeader.tta: File has a corrupt header CorruptSeek.tta: File has a corrupt seek table CorruptFrames.tta: File has one or more corrupt frames
+CorruptHeader.tta: File has a corrupt or invalid header CorruptSeek.tta: File has a corrupt seek table CorruptFrames.tta: File has one or more corrupt frames
 ```